-Ask for experiences too
+Ask for Experiences Too

-While you should register for physical products because gift givers tend to favor those purchases, you can always supplement with honeymoon funds and experiences, says Spector.
+While you should register for physical products because gift-givers tend to favor those purchases, you can always supplement with honeymoon funds and experiences, says Spector.
 "For example, if you love to cook but don't have the space for an entire set of pots and pans, register for a few key pieces and a private cooking class for two or meal delivery from Blue Apron."

 Some couples, especially those who have been living together for years, already own most of the basics so it makes sense to register for fewer, more expensive pieces they can use constantly, like a bar cart or high-end, quality luggage, recommends Spector.
 "You can mark items as group gifts so guests can contribute to one larger purchase."

-Go neutral, especially in the bathroom
+Go Neutral, Especially in the Bathroom

 Minimalism is most important in the smallest room of the house, stress Cohen and Modak.
 "Let a single aesthetic, be it white, grey or ivory declutter the bathroom to help you relax, refresh and unwind."
 As for the kitchen, trust in a set of neutral dishes to maximize versatility.
-"A simple, cohesive backdrop of high quality, durable plates, bowls and flatware in a single color will provide a clean palette that can transition effortlessly from everyday small bites for two to those times you find yourself cooking an al fresco feast for the extended family."
+"A simple, cohesive backdrop of high quality, durable plates, bowls, and flatware in a single color will provide a clean palette that can transition effortlessly from everyday small bites for two to those times you find yourself cooking an alfresco feast for the extended family."
 In the bedroom, it's best to invest in two neutral sets of soft, durable, breathable sheets and pillowcases that will work with any duvet and quilt, they recommend.

 A full set of everyday drinkware is key!
-Choose complementing tall and short glasses to achieve a unified aesthetic, instruct Cohen and Modak.
+Choose to complement tall and short glasses to achieve a unified aesthetic, instruct Cohen and Modak.
 "When registering for glassware, imagine where you will store each type of glass to avoid cluttered shelves.
 A set of versatile, sturdy tumblers can make it as easy to pour a glass of OJ as it is to serve up spirits on the rocks."

 Avoid creating registries at multiple destinations.
 This will help streamline the options for you and your guests and make it easier for everyone to keep track of, point out Cohen and Modak.
 "This also helps you focus on quality over quantity, which is a core component of confident, minimalist living."
-Even better: cut out the trigger altogether.
+Even better: when choosing where to register, cut out the trigger altogether.
 "Registering in a brick and mortar store can lead to overconsumption, whereas registering online from home helps you better envision a place for everything you choose!"

-Stick to a few favorite brands
+Stick to a Few Favorite Brands